sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 {% endhighlight %}

-You can see how I am using the "validateOnBlur" directive that I implemented above.
-The next attribute is "[validateFormControl]".
-It is actually a parameter I am passing to "validateOnBlur" directive.
+You can see how I am using the `validateOnBlur` directive that I implemented above.
+The next attribute is `[validateFormControl]`.
+It is actually a parameter I am passing to `validateOnBlur` directive.
 And the value of that parameter is the form-control object.

 Doing this will let me use all the nice properties of that particular control.
-In this case, we are only interested in the "touched" property of that "input" control.
+In this case, we are only interested in the `touched` property of that `input` control.

 Now, going back to our directive, let's see how we can toggle this property.